SimonFerenc/Probafeladat/README.md

 This is a Forecast programm, witch calculate the median, the deviation, the average and the fluctuation of the week.

-#  Howe to run the code:
+#  How to run the code:
  ./console what "the value you are looking for (median, average, maxdaily, mindaily, deviation)"